-Use the snmp-server enable traps global configuration command to enable the switch to send Simple Network Management Protocol (SNMP) notifications for various traps or inform requests to the network management system (NMS).
+Use the snmp-server enable traps global configuration command on the switch stack or on a standalone switch to enable the switch to send Simple Network Management Protocol (SNMP) notifications for various traps or inform requests to the network management system (NMS).
 Use the no form of this command to return to the default setting.